thingsboard/thingsboard.github.io/_includes/docs/user-guide/widgets/map-widgets.md

 Markers can be grouped, allowing you to easily show or hide grouped elements later using the "Groups" tab.

+- In the "Groups" section, enter a name for the group to which you want to add this marker.
+- A "Groups" icon button will appear on the widget.
+Click on it.
+- To hide a group, uncheck the box next to its name.
+- The markers that belong to this group have been hidden.

-{% include images-gallery.html imageCollection="marker-groups" showListImageTitles="true" %}
+{% include images-gallery.html imageCollection="marker-groups" %}

 <br>